preterite vs imperfect spanish blog post

 Yo iba a la playa cuando vivía en México.
 (I used to go to the beach when I lived in Mexico.)

-The second sentence has two instances of the imperfect.
-I used iba instead of fui because “going to the beach” was a routine (or habitual) past action.
+This sentence uses iba instead of fui because “going to the beach” was a routine (or habitual) past action.
 And vivía (I lived) is in the imperfect tense as well because I lived in Mexico for an ongoing, unspecified amount of time.

 When to Use the Preterite Tense